Gene Merlino: Radio

-In 1950, Merlino left college before graduating when he got his first steady musical job with the Bill Weaver show on KCBS radio, which at that time broadcast out of the Palace Hotel in San Francisco.
+In 1950, Merlino left San Francisco State before graduating (he would eventually graduate with a music degree from San Fernando Valley State College in 1961) when he got his first steady musical job with the Bill Weaver show on KCBS radio, which at that time broadcast out of the Palace Hotel in San Francisco.
 Although he initially only played saxophone, he soon became the regular male vocalist, performing five nights a week.
 At this time he "realized that singing was going to be [his] main career in music".
 He stayed with KCBS for three years before moving to Los Angeles, California.

 Jazz Bands

 After arriving in Los Angeles, Merlino joined the jazz bands of Frankie Carle, then Ray Anthony.
 Anthony then started his short-lived television variety show, The Ray Anthony Show, in 1956, allowing Merlino to be seen by a nationwide audience.
 When the Anthony show was canceled in May 1957 after only one season, Merlino joined the Freddy Martin band, who played regularly at the famous Cocoanut Grove club in the Ambassador Hotel in Los Angeles.
 Merlino remained with this band until 1963.